 The Graduate Advisor reviews the academic performance of all students at the end of each semester.
-As a courtesy, Kellie Scott will send notices to those students whose GPA is below the required 3.0, or who have other problems in their Official Program of Study (i.e., courses that need to be retaken, outstanding grades of Incomplete, or other situations that stop their academic progress and/or impact their eligibility to take the Qualifying and Comprehensive Exams, or to graduate).
-If you receive a notice about your academic performance, you should contact and make an appointment with Kellie Scott to discuss your situation and make a plan for improvement.
+As a courtesy, the Graduate Advisor will send notices to those students whose GPA is below the required 3.0, or who have other problems in their Official Program of Study (i.e., courses that need to be retaken, outstanding grades of Incomplete, or other situations that stop their academic progress and/or impact their eligibility to take the MSW Generalist-level Program Assessment and Comprehensive Exams, or to graduate).
+If you receive a notice about your academic performance, you should contact and make an appointment with the Graduate Advisor to discuss your situation and make a plan for improvement.